dmyersturnbull/sauronlab/README.md

 sauronlab init
 ```

-The second command will prompt you and configure Chemfish with a new database
+The second command will prompt you and configure sauronlab with a new database
 or the database from the [OSF repository](https://osf.io/nyhpc/).
 [See the docs](https://sauronlab.readthedocs.io/en/stable/) for more help.